 Insurance Contracts

-There are 4 requirements for any valid contract, including insurance contracts—offer and acceptance, consideration, competent parties, and legal purpose.
 If a contract lacks any of these essential elements, then it is a void contract that will not be enforced by any court.
-For instance, most contracts signed by a minor are void contracts because are not legally competent.
-A voidable contract is one that can be nullified by a party if the other party breaches the contract, or because material information was omitted or false in the contract.
+For instance, most contracts signed by a minor are void contracts because minors are not legally competent.
+A voidable contract can be nullified by a party if the other party breaches the contract, or because material information was false or omitted in the contract.
 The party with the right to void can also choose to enforce it, instead.
 For instance, insurance companies can often void a contract because the applicant provided false information on the application.
 Thus, if someone was in an auto accident, and that person previously filled out the insurance application stating that he had no speeding tickets, when, in fact, he had, then the insurance company can void the contract and not pay the claim.
 Although most contracts can be oral, most are written, especially insurance contracts, because of their complexity.

 Offer and Acceptance

-How the offer is accepted will depend on whether the insurance is for property or liability, or for life insurance.
-For property and liability insurance, the offer is the application for insurance and the payment of the 1st premium, or the promise to do so.
-In most personal lines of insurance, the agent can, in most cases, accept the offer for the company, binding the company to the contract.
-A binder is a temporary contract that can be oral or written that binds the insurance company to the contract immediately until it has a chance to examine the application, and issue a formal policy.
+A binder is a temporary contract that can be oral or written that binds the insurance company to the contract immediately until it can examine the application and issue a formal policy.
 Through the binder, the insurance becomes effective immediately.
-Most binders are written and include general information, such as type and amount of insurance, the name of the parties, and the time during which the binder is effective.
+Most binders are written and include general information, such as the type and amount of insurance, the name of the parties, and the time during which the binder is effective.
 However, once a formal policy is issued, then the terms of the policy override the binder.
 This is particularly true for oral binders, for once a written policy is issued, the parole evidence rule makes the written policy determinative where there is any conflict between the oral and written agreement.
-If a mistake was made in the policy, such as mistyping the wrong policy value, then the contract can be reformed by correcting the mistake to prevent unjust enrichment of 1 of the parties.
+If a mistake was made in the policy, such as mistyping the wrong policy value, then the contract can be reformed by correcting the mistake to prevent unjust enrichment of either party.

 However, some agents cannot bind the insurance company, in which case, the insurance company must receive and accept the application, or it can reject it.
 The insurance is not effective until the company accepts the application.

 However, if the premium is not paid when the application is filled out, then the insurance will not become effective until the policy is delivered and the premium is paid, and the applicant is in good health when the policy is delivered.
-Some companies require that the applicant does not receive any medical treatment between the application and the delivery of the policy; otherwise the policy will not become effective.
+Some companies require that the applicant not receive any medical treatment between the application and the delivery of the policy; otherwise the policy will not become effective.

 Thus, a conditional receipt is like a binder, but differs from it because coverage is conditional upon the health of the applicant, occupation, and other factors.
-A binder does not require the payment of a premium to become effective—often the insurer needs the time to determine what the premium will be.
+A binder does not require the payment of a premium to become effective — often the insurer needs the time to determine what the premium will be.

 Contracts of Adhesion